latchbio/latch/docs/source/basics/defining_environment.md

     bash Miniconda3-latest-Linux-x86_64.sh -b -p /opt/conda && \
     rm -f Miniconda3-latest-Linux-x86_64.sh && \
     conda init bash

-copy environment.yml /opt/latch/environment.yml
+copy environment.yaml /opt/latch/environment.yaml
-run conda env create --file /opt/latch/environment.yml --name workflow shell ["conda", "run", "--name", "workflow", "/bin/bash", "-c"] run pip install --upgrade latch
+run conda env create --file /opt/latch/environment.yaml --name workflow

+shell ["conda", "run", "--name", "workflow", "/bin/bash", "-c"] run pip install --upgrade latch
 ```
 </details>
 <br />

-### R Packages
+### R: `environment.R`

-A local R environment will be created using an `environment.R` script.
-This script should include all the R packages needed to run the relevant R scripts in a workflow.
-R 4.0 is the default version.
+Any script in an `environment.R` file will be automatically executed when the workflow is built.
+This is intended for installing dependencies but there are no actual limits on what the script does.

+Currently only R 4.0.0 is supported.

+Note that some R packages may have system dependencies that need to be installed using APT or another method.
+These packages will list these dependencies in their documentation.
+Missing dependencies will cause crashes during workflow build or when using the packages.

 <details>
 <summary>Example File</summary>